Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 38 - Build Your First Defi (Decentralised Finance) DApp - DBANK/38.03 Motoko Functions and the Candid User Interface/README.md

 ## Handling Errors in Withdrawal

 If a user attempts to withdraw more than the available amount, the current code will result in a natural subtraction underflow error.
 In the next lesson, we will learn how to use conditionals in Motoko to address this issue.

+## Key Takeaways

+- Functions in Motoko are defined using the `func` keyword and can be made public for external access.
+- The Candid UI provides an automatic frontend for interacting with canister functions without manual UI development.
+- Inputs can be added to Motoko functions by specifying parameter names and types, such as `Nat` for natural numbers.
+- Deploying new code resets variable states due to orthogonal persistence, and care must be taken to handle underflow errors in functions like withdrawal.